 Martina Lomibao serves as the RN coordinator for UTS.
 She is a licensed RN and she received her Bachelor of Science degree in nursing at West Suburban College in Oak Park.
 Martina has vast clinical experience in many settings including working with the cardiovascular/thoracic team in the operating room.
 Her clinical duties include patient care in clinic and educating patients about surgery and oncology concerns, assisting the team with formulation and execution of treatment plans, and facilitating participation of patients for lung research studies conducted at Rush.

 Andrea Markham received her Bachelor of Science degree in biology from Loyola University in Chicago and her Master of Medical Science in physician assistant studies from Midwestern University in Downers Grove, Ill., and is a licensed and certified physician assistant.
-Her responsibilities include preoperative and postoperative clinical assessments, long-term cancer surveillance followup, first or second assistant in the operating room, inpatient care of postoperative patients and inpatient consultations.
+She has a passion for surgical specialties and worked in an obstetrics and gynecology practice prior to joining the thoracic surgery team.
+She is a Chicago native and, as a mother of three, enjoys providing compassionate care to patients dealing with difficult medical diagnosis and conditions.
+Her responsibilities include preoperative and postoperative clinical assessments, long-term cancer surveillance follow-up, first or second assistant in the operating room, inpatient care of postoperative patients and inpatient consultations.